 How would you describe your customer base?

 They are women who have a busy schedule who need clothing that can take them from the workplace into the evening and for women who have to attend a lot of formal events and need multiple options.
-They are people who like color and prints but who also want a classic color for the plain side that can be worn with anything.
+They are people who like colour and prints but who also want a classic colour for the plain side that can be worn with anything.